CodeJudgeBench: Benchmarking LLM-as-a-Judge for Coding Tasks: CodeJudgeBench

 \subsection{Code Generation (CodeGen)}

-\textbf{Task Definition:} In this task, the LLM-as-a-Judge is presented with a coding problem statement and two candidate code snippets, both generated by the LLM programmer ($M_c$)—one correct and one incorrect.
-The LLM-as-a-Judge has to accurately identify the correct code snippet.
+\textbf{Task Definition:} In the Code Generation task, the LLM-as-a-Judge is provided with a coding problem statement and two candidate code snippets, and must determine which snippet is correct.

-\textbf{Response Collection:} Given a problem statement, we adopt the standard code generation setup.
-Specifically, the coding model $M_c$ receives a detailed problem description along with illustrative test cases (input-output pairs).
-Based on this input, $M_c$ generates multiple candidate code responses.
+\textbf{Response Collection:} We adopt the standard code generation setup, providing a detailed problem description along with illustrative input-output test cases.
+Multiple candidate code solutions are generated for each problem.

 \textbf{Response Verification:} To verify the correctness of the generated responses, we utilize the comprehensive suite of unit tests provided by LiveCodeBench.
-Responses that pass all unit tests are classified as \textit{good}, whereas those that fail any test are classified as \textit{bad}.
+Responses that pass all unit tests are labeled as \textit{good}, while those that fail any test are labeled as \textit{bad}.

-\textbf{Response Pairing:} Finally, for each coding problem, we randomly select one good and one bad response to form an evaluation pair.
+\textbf{Response Pairing:} For each coding problem, we randomly select one good and one bad response to form an evaluation pair.
 In cases where repeated sampling yields all correct or all incorrect responses, we discard the corresponding coding problem from the evaluation set.
-These paired responses serve as evaluation instances used to assess the performance of the LLM-as-a-Judge.